Teetwal: History

 In June 1847 Patrick Alexander Vans Agnew, who was en route to Gilgit, stopped at Teetwal.
 There he was met by Rajah Shere Ahmad Khan of Karnah, Khan was concerned about the rival claims of Moizoodeen Khan, Agnew described the meeting as follows: "Had a conversation with Rajah Shere Ahmed Khan.
 He is in reality tolerably hopeful, but pretends great fear and uncertainty lest Moizoodeen Khan’s offers should prevail at Court.
 Told him his failing to come in to Lieutenant Lumsden or me prevented his having any claim to be heard by me.
 Recommended him to give up Moizoodeen’s property to the Maharajah, and send a Vakeel to Court."

 Prior to the 1947 Partition of India, Teetwal used to be a commercial hub.

 Geography

-Teetwal village is located on the Line of Control (LOC), separating Indian-administered Jammu and Kashmir from Pakistani-administered regions.
+Teetwal village is located on the Line of Control (LOC), separating Indian-administered Jammu and Kashmir from Pakistan-administered Azad Jammu and Kashmir (AJK).
 As per the Karachi Agreement signed by India and Pakistan in 1949, no construction is permitted within 500 yards of the zero line on LOC, and this "no construction zone" is considered a "no man's land" which is secured by both countries with landmines within their respective areas.
 India has constructed an Anti-Infiltration Obstacle System (AIOS) along the 734 km of LOC.
 AIOS is a three-tiered fencing system with checkposts and wire fences where villagers are given passage based on the smart card-based identity cards issued by the Indian Army.
 Teetwal is among the villages that lie between the landmine zero point on the LOC and the 3 tiers of AIOS.